alextanhongpin/koa-openid-server/README.md

-# OAuth Server example using Koa and KoaRouter
+# Koa REST API Architecture

-##WORK IN PROGRESS
+A reusable REST API architecture using OpenId Connect server as an example.
+To find out more about the OpenId Connect, visit [here](http://openid.net/connect/).
+Implements practices from the `Twelve-Factor-App` and also `Specification by Example`.

 ## Introduction

-I wrote this architecture for a REST api service, before moving on with `graphql` and `falcor`.
+This is how I will structure my REST API for node.js.
+It will be interesting to see how this architecture integrates with `graphql` and `falcor`.

-This includes answers to questions that I once asked myself :openmouth: like:
+This architecture is the answer to questions that I once asked myself :openmouth: like:

 - How do I architecture a koajs app?
 - How do I setup babel for ES7?